-Tuesday - Gymnastics routine!
+Tuesday - Gymnastics practice!

-We know you might be a little squished for space at the moment, but on Tuesday's your challenge is to create your own Gymnastics challenge.
-Aim for 4-5 balances completed in succession.
+We know you might be a little squished for space at the moment, but on Tuesday's it is Gymnastics practice!

 You may not be able to perform a Round off - but you can practice these point balances.